Mostly Resilient

 Market Research Analysts and Marketing Specialists are somewhat more resilient to AI impacts than most occupations, according to our analysis of 7 sources.

-Market research and marketing is labeled "Mostly Resilient" because while AI is taking over a lot of the repetitive, language-heavy work — like drafting reports, summarizing data, and building strategy decks — the human skills that make marketing truly effective are still very much in demand.
-Things like understanding cultural nuance, telling authentic stories, reading between the lines of what customers actually want, and pitching creative ideas in a room full of people are things AI still can't replicate.
+Market research analysts and marketing specialists land in "Mostly Resilient" because while AI is taking over a lot of the routine, time-consuming work (like drafting reports, summarizing data, and building strategy decks), the deeper human skills at the heart of this career are holding up well.
+Things like understanding cultural nuance, interpreting tricky customer signals, telling authentic stories, and pitching creative ideas in a room full of people are still very much human territory.

 Read full analysis